KennyPeanuts/CPOM_Flux/lab_notebook/analysis/CPOM_Flux_Ergo_Analysis.md

 ## Calculated Variable Descriptions

 * surf.area = the surface area of the total sample material in the vial.
 For the sediment core it is the surface area of the sediment core in cm^2.
-For the leaf discs it is the total surface area of both sides of the 4 leaf discs in cm^2.
+For the leaf discs it is the surface area of only one side of the 4 leaf discs in cm^2.

 * ergo.area = the mass of ergosterol per cm^2 of sediment or leaf disc in the sample (&mu;g / cm^2).